County of Santa Barbara

 Contractor (Agreement) with FBSMV, a local vendor, to provide a program of targeted

-youth with a qualifying citation in the Santa Barbara, Lompoc, and Santa Maria regions, conflict
+services to youth with a qualifying citation in the Santa Barbara, Lompoc, and Santa Maria

-mediation services utilizing a restorative approach at the Juvenile Justice Center (JJC), Restorative
+regions, conflict mediation services utilizing a restorative approach at the Juvenile Justice

-provide age-appropriate education, programming, recreational activities, educational support and
+implement and provide age-appropriate education, programming, recreational activities,

 c) Authorize the Chief Probation Officer or designee to approve subsequent changes to the

-amending service locations, and adding programs goals, outcomes, and measures, and reallocation
+requirements, amending service locations, and adding programs goals, outcomes, and

-not involve any commitment to any specific project which may result in a potentially significant
+which do not involve any commitment to any specific project which may result in a

-physical impact on the environment, and are therefore not a project under the California
+potentially significant physical impact on the environment, and are therefore not a project

-Environmental Quality Act (CEQA) pursuant to Section 15378(b)(4) of the CEQA guidelines.
+under the California Environmental Quality Act (CEQA) pursuant to Section 15378(b)(4) of

 BOARD OF SUPERVISORS